 The Covid Cross

-During Holy Week 2020, during the first national Lockdown, I worked on a cross from recycled wood.
+During Holy Week 2020, during the first national Lockdown, Sophie worked on a cross from recycled wood.
 The wood comes from an old, discarded palette.
 The surface is rough and weathered, and there’s evidence of lots of previous nails, a few of which still remain.
-I often use a symbolic language of colour when I paint, with colours having a specific meaning.
-I’ve glazed this cross with a range of transparent green and bluish pigments.
+Sophie often uses a symbolic language of colour, with colours having a specific meaning.
+She glazed this cross with a range of transparent green and bluish pigments.
 These colours stand for the renewal of creation.
-I’ve also used a finely ground gold powder, which stands for God’s Glory.
+She also used a finely ground gold powder, which stands for God’s Glory.

 John 3 v 14 refers to this story, when he talks about the Son of Man being ‘lifted up’

 For more information on this work please email Sophie